Leyla Han

 2020 WFA Cubist Systematic Strategic Ph.D Candidate Award for Outstanding Research

-Abstract: Revisions of consensus forecasts of macroeconomic variables positively predict announcement day forecast errors, whereas stock market returns on forecast revision days negatively predict announcement day returns.
-A dynamic noisy rational expectations model with periodic macroeconomic announcements quantitatively accounts for these findings.
-Under asymmetric information, average beliefs are not Bayesian: they underweight new information and positively predict subsequent belief errors.
-In addition, stock prices are partly driven by noise, and therefore negatively predict returns on announcement days when noise is revealed and the market corrects itself.
+Abstract: Revisions of consensus macroeconomic and earnings forecasts positively predict announcement-day forecast errors, whereas stock market returns during forecast revision periods negatively predict announcement-day returns.
+A dynamic noisy rational expectations model with periodic announcements quantitatively accounts for these findings.
+Under asymmetric information, informed investors' forecast revisions positively predict forecast errors of the uninformed, causing average beliefs to underreact to new information and positively predict belief errors.
+Additionally, stock prices are partially driven by noise.
+Noise impact accumulates into stock prices during revision periods but gets corrected upon announcements.
+Therefore, revision period price changes negatively predict announcement-day returns.

 Information Acquisition and the Pre-Announcement Drift (with Hengjie Ai and Ravi Bansal) [Slides]